 The selection argument specifies the particular selection involved, and the target argument specifies the required form of the information.
-For information about the choice of suitable atoms to use, see section 2.6.
-The requestor should set the requestor argument to a window that it created; the owner will place the reply property there.
+For information about the choice of suitable atoms to use, see the section called "Use of Selection Atoms" The requestor should set the requestor argument to a window that it created; the owner will place the reply property there.
 The requestor should set the time argument to the timestamp on the event that triggered the request for the selection value.
 Note that clients should not specify CurrentTime.